CartoDB/analytics-toolbox-core/modules/transformations/redshift/doc/ST_CENTROID.md

 **Description**

 Takes any Feature or a FeatureCollection and returns its centroid.
+It's equivalent to the center of mass.

 * `geom`: `GEOMETRY` feature to be centered.